Summary

 hCaptcha is designed to stop bots by distinguishing them from people.
 Visual tests are a convenient tool for this, but not everyone can solve a visual challenge.

-For this reason we have designed a simple, painless alternative to let publishers using our service preserve accessibility for all with full Section 508 and WCAG 2.1 AA compliance.
+For this reason we have designed simple, painless alternatives to let online services using hCaptcha preserve accessibility for all with full Section 508 and WCAG 2.1 AA compliance.

 How it works: first, an accessibility user signs up via the accessibility signup page, which is prominently linked in the hCaptcha widget info page.
-They are given an encrypted cookie that can be used several times per day, but must be refreshed every 24 hours via login.
+They are given an encrypted cookie that can be used several times per day, but must be refreshed periodically via login.

-When a challenge is presented to an accessibility user on a site using the hCaptcha service, they will automatically pass.
+When a challenge is presented to an accessibility user on a site using the hCaptcha service, they will automatically pass or receive an accessible text challenge, depending on the site's settings and other factors.
+Support for accessibility users is also available via email: [email protected]

 Accessibility user screen after login